Mr-Milk/Aquila-next/README.md

 The API Server is written in Rust, including the analysis code.
 The spatial variable gene is called from python, so a specific python env must be satified.

-To run a dev build
+To run a dev build with HMR
 ```shell
 cd aquila-api
 cargo watch -x 'run --bin aquila-api' --workdir .